-6.9.2 Reduced Time Tables
+6.13.3 Reduced Time Tables

-Should a reduced time table be instigated or be necessary, guidance will be reviewed with the aim the child returns to school full time at the earliest moment or other provision sought to ensure the child/young person has their full entitlement.
-Guidance is available at https://www.cornwall.gov.uk/reducedtimetables
+Should a reduced time table be instigated or be necessary, guidance will be reviewed with the aim the child returns to school full time at the earliest moment or other provision sought to ensure the child/ young person has their full entitlement.
+Guidance is available at www.cornwall.gov.uk/schools-and-education/schools-and-colleges/reduced-timetables-parttime-attendance/

 The use of a reduced timetable should be an exceptional measure in this school.
 It is illegal for a school to impose a reduced timetable, but it is accepted that a reduced timetable may be appropriate provided that the setting can demonstrate that the Local Authority's best practice guidance has been followed.
-'Guidance for schools and educational settings' details further the actions and procedures that need to be followed https://www.cornwall.gov.uk/media/22616684/reduced-timetables-guidance-v20.pdf
+Guidance for schools and educational settings details further the actions and procedures that need to be followed.

-6.10 Looked after children and previously looked after children
+6.14 Looked after children and previously looked after children

 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2018)
+KCSIE (revised September 2021)

 A designated children in care lead has been appointed from the senior leadership team.
-In St Day and Carharrack School this person is currently Laura Vallance
+This person is currently Laura Vallance, Deputy Headteacher.

 The designated child in care lead will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They are also responsible for ensuring that they also have information about the child's care arrangements and the levels of authority delegated to the carer by the local authority looking after him/her.
 The designated children in care lead will have details of the child's social worker.
-They will have drawn up an individual education plan in consultation with the children in care education support service (CICESS).
-Designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders
+They will have drawn up an individual education plan in consultation with the Virtual School for Children in Care.
+Designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders.